JennysJam/blog/content/blog/copygc/index.md

 ### Con: We can't do extra work per deleted object?

 Also a bit of a weird one, but one of the biggest benefits of bump allocators is also a weakness -- we blow away all of our unused memory with one simple command.
 This is perfect for the small mutator we work with, but if we were using C++ and those objects had non-trivial destructors, or we were implementing a language with [finalizers](https://en.wikipedia.org/wiki/Finalizer), then we lose access to all of those objects that might need to have additional code run, and we'd need to add some sort of mechanism to find and walk through all of the objects that need to be destroyed.

+### Con: pointers to objects aren't stable and we need to patch up root objects.

+Many programming languages need to offer an ability for code that isn't handled as part of the garbage collection system, like [C extensions in CPython](https://docs.python.org/3/extending/extending.html).
+In Mark and Sweep schemes (or in CPython's case, a hybrid reference-counting/sweep scheme), pointers to objects handled by the garbage collector are stable until their free'd, so you can extend your system to tell the GC that these objects should be treated as roots themselves and not be de-allocated until their marked as no-longer a root.
+But in a system that moves the object, we need to update any pointer to the old object to it's evacuated counterpart, and this can significantly complicate the language API.

 ## Go forward and copy